 Our rental car accident lawyers understand how to navigate Florida’s complex rental car insurance laws in order to assist those who have been involved in an accident with a rented vehicle, including both the driver and passengers in a rented car or truck.
 If you have been hit by a rented or leased car in Florida please contact our office for a free consultation regarding your legal rights.
 You may be entitled to money damages for lost time from work, doctor, hospital and ambulance expenses and money for pain and suffering.
 All of our first conversations with potential clients are free of charge.
 We proudly represent people in cases against rental car companies from Key West to Amelia Island–in every county in State of Florida.

-For nearly 25 years, I have represented injured clients throughout the state of Florida due to the negligence of others.
-If you, a loved one, or someone you know, has been involved in an accident in Florida, call Aronfeld Lawyers for a free initial consultation on your legal rights as a victim of an accident.
+For over 25 years, we have represented families of people injured and killed across the State of Florida in rental car accidents.
+If you have been involved in a traffic accident in Florida while driving a rental car, call Aronfeld Trial Lawyers for a free initial consultation regarding your legal rights as an accident victim.